 If you have any questions about the program, contact Senior Vice Provost Matt Martens.

 Funding Proposal Process

-- an established comparison-driven disparity between expected and actual numbers of women or minority faculty (e.g., an affirmative action goal) and/or
+- an established comparison-driven disparity between expected and actual numbers of women or minority faculty (e.g., annual affirmative action report of the MU campus) and/or

 - an established mission-driven diversity priority (e.g., related to curriculum, advising, etc.)